software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 The "a user persona" part describes the user role who wants to use the feature described in the "to perform this action" part.
 If we can't come up with a specific role we can just call the user persona a "user".
 The last part of the user story format is the "I can accomplish this goal" part.
 This justifies, why this user story is important enough to be implemented.

-For example, the following user story is not in the specified format:

-> ❌ Create a new blog.

-This user story doesn't describe the user role and the goal the user can accomplish with the feature described by the user story.
-Considering these aspects, the preferred format for the user story is the following:

-> ✅ As a content creator, I want to create a new blog so that I can start writing blog posts for my readers.

 {: .note }

 > User stories are sort of todo items, like "go to the store", "take out the trash" and "pick up kids from school".
 They are there so that the Scrum Team remembers what kind of features need to be implemented for the software.